Matheus Machado (footballer, born 1998): Persiraja Banda Aceh

 On 16 December 2024, Indonesian Liga 2 side Persiraja Banda Aceh announced the signing of Matheus on a year deal.
 Four days later, Matheus made his league debut for Persiraja in a match against Persikota Tangerang, he give assists a goal by Miftahul Hamdi in a 6–2 win at H. Dimurthala Stadium.

 On 5 January 2025, Matheus scored his first league goal for the team, opening the scoring in a 2–0 win over Dejan.
 He also earned man of the match in his second appearances.
 On 26 January 2025, Matheus scored the winning goal in a 2–3 away win over Deltras.
-He contributed with 7 league appearances, 4 assists and scoring 2 goals during with Persiraja.
+He made seven league appearances for Persiraja, with four assists and two goals.
 On 20 June 2025, Matheus along with Miftahul Hamdi extended his contract with the club for one season.